The Rising Festival ‘Evoke a Journey of Change’ – Celebrating International Women’s Day

 - Be active and be part of closing the gender gap

-- Fast track your career by learning from other women
+- Fast track your career by learning from others

 - Navigate through transitions in life and achieve balance

-- Invest in yourself and learn how to navigate your career and next steps
+- Invest in yourself and learn how to navigate your next steps

 - Create meaningful change in your life